iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 > It is probably not the apps fault but I live in b.x. now and could never understand it .. stay safe<br> :date: __2020-10-07 13:11:04__

 > It has been a good app for now.<br> :date: __2020-10-07 05:20:33__

-> It's irritating that it has a large notification on my screen all the time to note that it's running, rather than an icon, or the option to just run in the background without that.
-Worse, it drains my battery, using as much power as almost everything else I run combined.
-I'd like to use it, but this isn't feasible.<br> :date: __2020-08-27 01:11:47__